freenas/freenas-docs/userguide/tasks.rst

    +----------------+-----------------------------+-------------------------------------------------------------------------------------------------------------+

+.. note:: Srub tasks are run if and only if the threshhold is met or exceeded *and* the task is scheduled to run on the date marked.

 Review the default selections and, if necessary, modify them to meet the needs of the environment.
 Note that the :guilabel:`Threshold days` field is used to prevent scrubs from running too often, and overrides